na

 2020 began by recording an early surge in the gold price, hitting highs of over $1,500 an ounce; levels which previously had not been seen since April 2013.
 The already volatile precious metal market was initially shaken following the rising tensions between the USA and Iran.

 Oil prices began to trade up due to international supply concerns, with gold demand increasing steadily as a consequence.
-Later in the month, both the gold and silver prices rose again as a result of US job creation figures which were lower than predicted.
+Later in the month, both the gold price and silver price rose again as a result of US job creation figures which were lower than predicted.

 January was also when the world, and the markets, began to react to the emerging coronavirus.
 While the UK Foreign and Commonwealth Office advised against all but essential travel to China towards the end of January, discussion was immediately turned to the possible effect on international markets.
 On the 30th January 2020, The World Health Organisation declared the outbreak of the new Coronavirus to be a Public Health Emergency of International Concern and issued a set of Temporary Recommendations – markets reacted accordingly.